-12. They had a program that delivered frozen burgers anywhere in the U.S. within 24 hours.
+18. White Castle had a program that delivered frozen burgers anywhere in the U.S. within 24 hours.

-If you had a craving in the mid-'80s and no White Castle nearby, you could call a toll free number and get frozen sliders delivered to your doorstep.
+If you had a craving in the mid-'80s and no White Castle nearby, you could call a toll-free number and get frozen sliders delivered to your doorstep.
 The "Hamburgers to Fly" program was such a success for the company that it paved the way for its line of frozen foods.

-The buddy movie boosted sales of White Castle's sliders, but co-star Kal Penn never actually ate one due to his vegetarian diet.
-So crew members created meatless substitutes instead.
-Today, White Castle sells its own veggie sliders.
+The 2004 buddy comedy Harold and Kumar Go to White Castle boosted sales of White Castle's sliders, but co-star Kal Penn never actually ate one due to his vegetarian diet.
+(Crew members created meatless substitutes instead.)

-14. White Castle has inspired musicians.
+21. White Castle has inspired musicians.

-16. They get romantic for Valentine's Day.
+24. White Castle gets romantic for Valentine's Day.

 Thanksgiving will never be the same.

-18. They make candles that smell like sliders.
+27. They make candles that smell like sliders.